This article will tell you how to spot rogue traders but more importantly, how to find the high quality, reputable businesses.

 Ask for references

 Internet reviews are a good start but it can be easy for rogue traders to fake reviews on social media.
 Look for plenty of reviews given over months or years, not all in a few weeks, and including some recent ones.
-These should preferably be on a consumer confidence site such as Trading Standards, the Government approved TrustMark consumer protection website or, of course, the National Carpet Cleaners Association site, Trusted Local Cleaners.
+These should preferably be on a consumer confidence site such as Trading Standards, the Government approved TrustMark consumer protection website or, of course, the dedicated National Carpet Cleaners Association website directory, Trusted Local Cleaners.

 Are they trained?